 Each of G.P.
 Essex-Cater, H.C.
 Grant and C.D.
-Ruark is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Company at commercial rates with effect from 1st June 2013 to date.
+Ruark is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Company at commercial rates.

 C.D.
-Ruark is also a Director of Sanne Secretaries Limited, a company which provides secretarial services to the Company at commercial rates with effect from 1st June 2013 to date.
+Ruark is also a Director of Sanne Secretaries Limited, a company which provides secretarial services to the Company at commercial rates.